About the Everest Base Camp Trek

 - The Private Room is available at an additional charge during checkout.

-They do, though’ have a great selection of vegetarian meals.
 In the larger towns, such as Namche and Lukla, there are more options available – even bakery items fresh from the baker’s oven and a pub.

-You can expect eggs, toast or Tibetan-style bread, porridge, or noodles for breakfast.
+You can expect eggs, toast, or Tibetan-style bread, porridge, or noodles for breakfast.

 The local dish of dal bhat is preferred by the guide and porters.
 Dal bhat consists of vegetable curry, lentil (dal) soup, and rice.
 Very filling and a staple throughout Nepal.